 1 Year 3 Years 5 Years 10 Years

-Class I \$103 \$322 \$ 558 \$1,236
+Class I \$106 \$331 \$574 \$1,271

-Class A \$642 \$889 \$1,155 \$1,914
+Class A \$644 \$895 \$1,165 \$1,935

-Class C \$200 \$618 \$1,062 \$2,099
+Class C \$204 \$630 \$1,083 \$2,137

-Class Z \$ 89 \$278 \$ 482 \$1,073
+Class Z \$90 \$281 \$488 \$1,084

 Portfolio Turnover.
 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 41% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 37% of the average value of its portfolio.

 Principal Investment Strategy.
 The Fund normally invests at least 80% of its net assets plus borrowings for investment purposes in equity securities of mid-capitalization companies.
 Hotchkis & Wiley Capital Management, LLC (the "Advisor") currently considers mid-cap companies to be those with market capitalizations like those found in the Russell Midcap® Index.
-The market capitalization range of the Index changes constantly, but as of June 30, 2022, the range was from \$1.9 billion to \$46.5 billion.
+The market capitalization range of the Index changes constantly, but as of June 30, 2021, the range was from \$3.1 billion to \$60.8 billion.
 Market capitalization is measured at the time of initial purchase.
 The Fund may invest in the securities of small capitalization companies and in foreign (non-U.S.) securities.

 The Fund seeks to invest in companies whose future prospects are misunderstood or not fully recognized by the market.
 The Fund employs a fundamental value investing approach which seeks to exploit market inefficiencies created by irrational investor behavior.
 To identify these investment opportunities, the Fund employs a disciplined, bottom-up investment process highlighted by rigorous, internally-generated fundamental research.
-As part of the Advisor's investment process, the investment team evaluates the general and industry-specific Environmental, Social, and Governance ("ESG") factors that the Advisor believes to be the most financially material to a company's short-, medium-, and long-term enterprise value.
-The Advisor believes this evaluation contributes to its overall analysis of a company's value creation for shareholders and future financial performance.
 With the exception of diversification guidelines, the Fund does not employ predetermined rules for sales; rather, the Fund evaluates each sell candidate based on the candidate's specific risk and return characteristics which include: 1) relative valuation; 2 fundamental operating trends; 3) deterioration of fundamentals; and 4) portfolio diversification.